 Piazza Umberto I or better known as "La Piazzetta" is considered the beating heart of Capri, famous and renowned all over the world.
 To reach it, just cross the terrace of the funicular railway from which you can admire the Gulf of Naples.

-On summer nights, one can meet Hollywood stars and divas, heads of state, writers and artists, all enjoying a drink in the bars in the shadow of the Campanile, whose clock tower marks time on Capri.
+On summer nights it is possible to sip a drink in the bars near the Campanile, whose clock tower marks the time of Capri.
 A particular time which seems to be suspended.
 This is the feeling you get when you take a break in the Piazzetta.

 During the low season, Piazza Umberto I gives way to the people of Capri who populate it from early morning, surrounded by the perfume of coffee and freshly baked croissants.